Buy vs. Rent Calculator

 Net worth if renting + investing

-Disclaimer: Results are estimates for educational purposes only and do not constitute financial or real estate advice.
-The mortgage interest deduction is simplified - actual deductibility depends on itemizing, SALT caps, and other factors.
+This calculator is for educational and informational purposes only.
+Results are estimates based on the inputs you provide and should not be taken as professional advice.
+The mortgage interest deduction is simplified — actual deductibility depends on itemizing, SALT caps, and other factors.
 Home appreciation, investment returns, and rent increases are assumptions, not guarantees.
-Transaction costs vary by location.
-Consult a qualified financial advisor and real estate professional before making housing decisions.
+Always consult a qualified financial advisor and real estate professional for decisions involving investments, taxes, or financial planning.